LuLuEhret/flagADA4life/index.markdown

 accent_image: /assets/img/gender.png
 ---

 Welcome to the website of our ADA project.
-[Here][https://github.com/epfl-ada/ada-2022-project-flagada4life] you can find the Github repository to find all the calculations that led to the plots used during the analysis.
-To access to the core of this project click [here][/project/], or if you want to learn more about the team it's up [there][/team/].
+[Here][git_link] you can find the Github repository to find all the calculations that led to the plots used during the analysis.
+To access to the core of this project click [here](/project/), or if you want to learn more about the team it's up [there](/team.markdown).

 ## Datasets
 To study the representations of stereotypes in cinema, we will exploit the CMU movies summary dataset, which gathers various information on the actors, characters, and the pre-processed movie summaries.
 From these pre-processed summaries, we can gather valuable data on the actions done by characters, and associate these actions to male and female characters.